Dahr Al-Ahmar

-Dahr Al-Ahmar is a village in Lebanon, situated in the Rashaya District and south of the Beqaa Governorate.
+Dahr Al-Ahmar (ضهر الأحمر) is a village in Lebanon, situated in the Rashaya District and south of the Beqaa Governorate.
 It is located near the Syrian border, approximately 6 km from Rashaya and south of Kfar Danis.
 The population of the village is predominantly Druze.
 There is a shrine in the village to an important woman in Druze history, Sitt Sarah, the niece of one of the authors of the Epistles of Wisdom, Baha'u d-Dīn as-Samuqī ("al-Muqtana Baha’ud-Dīn").
 She is remembered for being a great peacemaker.